moundirbch/cicada-game/README.md

 In the development, place your environment variables in `.env` file.
 The file is automatically loaded when server starts.
 (Required environment variables are mentioned below)

 ## :cloud: Deployment

-To deploy the server to production, you'll need a cloud hosting provider.
-Some of the popular ones are [Heroku](https://www.heroku.com/), [Digital Ocean](https://www.digitalocean.com/) and [AWS](https://aws.amazon.com/).

 The server needs these environment variables to run:

 - TWILIO_ACCOUNT_SID